Difference Between Bilateral Trade and Multilateral Trade

 Bilateral Trade

-1. With the Bilateral trade agreement trade and commerce in the countries will be promoted.
+1. The Bilateral trade agreement will promote trade and commerce in the countries.

 2. Bilateral trade removes trade barriers such as tariffs, import quotas, and export restrictions to stimulate trade and investment.